polito-hci-2021/project-ideas-examples/README.md

 :+1: **What is good** :+1:: The target population is ok and it seems easy to reach out.
 The domain is interesting.

-:fire: **What needs to be improved** :fire:: The idea and the general activities are already describing a specific solution.
+:fire::fire: **What needs to be improved** :fire::fire:: The idea and the general activities are already describing a specific solution.
 The focus must be on the task (ordering? seating? eating? ...?).
 Also, avoid replicating existing apps or kiosks.

 :raised_hands: **How can be fixed** :raised_hands::<br/>
 *Idea*: We would like to help bar and restaurants customers to better manage the ordering process at the table.<br/>